Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Multiplicity and Data Imputation

 \section{Multiplicity and Data Imputation}

 We now turn to our second application: data imputation, repeating the $k$-neighbouring dataset formulation and the empirical study on existing algorithms alongside our own multiplicity-aware techniques.
-Combined with the results from active learning, these studies underscore the practical utility of our framework in analyzing and guiding developer decisions during data processing.
+Combined with the results from active learning, these studies underscore the practical utility of our framework in guiding developer decisions.